-Hosting Blood Drives – In partnership with Hoxworth Blood Center, we opened our lobby space to host two blood drives for the community, in order to help Hoxworth abide by social distancing protocols which were unable to be achieved inside their Mobile Donor Bus.
+Hosting Blood Drives – In partnership with Hoxworth Blood Center, we opened our lobby space to host multiple blood drives for the community, in order to help Hoxworth abide by social distancing protocols which were unable to be achieved inside their Mobile Donor Bus.

 Donate online above

 Donate by Mail

 Please make a check out to Cincinnati Shakespeare Company and mail to:

 Cincinnati, OH 45202